Genetically modified mouse: History

-In 1974 Beatrice Mintz and Rudolf Jaenisch created the first genetically modified animal by inserting a DNA virus into an early-stage mouse embryo and showing that the inserted genes were present in every cell.
+In 1974, Beatrice Mintz and Rudolf Jaenisch created the first genetically modified animal by inserting a DNA virus into an early-stage mouse embryo and showing that the inserted genes were present in every cell.
 However, the mice did not pass the transgene to their offspring, and the impact and applicability of this experiment were, therefore, limited.
 In 1981 the laboratories of Frank Ruddle from Yale University, Frank Costantini and Elizabeth Lacy from Oxford, and Ralph L. Brinster and Richard Palmiter in collaboration from the University of Pennsylvania and the University of Washington injected purified DNA into a single-cell mouse embryo utilizing techniques developed by Brinster in the 1960s and 1970s, showing transmission of the genetic material to subsequent generations for the first time.
 During the 1980s, Palmiter and Brinster developed and led the field of transgenesis, refining methods of germline modification and using these techniques to elucidate the activity and function of genes in a way not possible before their unique approach.

 Methods

-There are two basic technical approaches to produce genetically modified mice.
+There are two basic technical approaches to producing genetically modified mice.
 The first involves pronuclear injection, a technique developed and refined by Ralph L. Brinster in the 1960s and 1970s, into a single cell of the mouse embryo, where it will randomly integrate into the mouse genome.
 This method creates a transgenic mouse and is used to insert new genetic information into the mouse genome or to over-express endogenous genes.
 The second approach, pioneered by Oliver Smithies and Mario Capecchi, involves modifying embryonic stem cells with a DNA construct containing DNA sequences homologous to the target gene.
-Embryonic stem cells that recombine with the genomic DNA are selected for and they are then injected into the mice blastocysts.
+Embryonic stem cells that recombine with the genomic DNA are selected for, and they are then injected into the mice blastocysts or utilized in the Tetraploid complementation assay—an approach that eliminates the need for microinjection entirely.
 This method is used to manipulate a single gene, in most cases "knocking out" the target gene, although increasingly more subtle and complex genetic manipulation can occur (e.g. humanisation of a specific protein, or only changing single nucleotides).
 A humanised mouse can also be created by direct addition of human genes, thereby creating a murine form of human–animal hybrid.
 For example, genetically modified mice may be born with human leukocyte antigen genes in order to provide a more realistic environment when introducing human white blood cells into them in order to study immune system responses.
 One such application is the identification of hepatitis C virus (HCV) peptides that bind to HLA, and that can be recognized by the human immune system, thereby potentially being targets for future vaccines against HCV.